JonKing93/wildcat/docs/guide/basic.rst

     * - :confval:`dem`
       - Digital elevation model (DEM) raster.
 Used by the preprocessor to :ref:`set the CRS <reproject>`, resolution, and alignment of the preprocessed rasters.
 Used by the assessment to :ref:`characterize <characterize>` the watershed (including flow directions).
 Should have approximately 10 meter resolution.
     * - :confval:`dnbr`
-      - Differenced normalized burn ratio (dNBR) raster.
+      - Differenced normalized burn ratios (dNBRs).
 Used to estimate debris-flow :ref:`likelihoods <likelihoods>` and :ref:`rainfall thresholds <thresholds>`.
 Optionally used to :ref:`estimate burn severity <estimate-severity>`.
 Should be (raw dNBR * 1000) with values ranging from approximately -1000 to 1000.
+Usually a raster, but also supports using a constant value throughout the watershed.
     * - :confval:`severity`
       - `BARC4-like <https://burnseverity.cr.usgs.gov/baer/faqs>`_ burn severity.
 Used to :ref:`locate burned areas <severity-masks>`, which are used to :ref:`delineate <delineate>` the stream segment network.
 Also used to locate areas burned at moderate-or-high severity, which are used to estimate debris flow :ref:`likelihoods <likelihoods>`, :ref:`volumes <volumes>`, and :ref:`rainfall thresholds <thresholds>`.
 If missing, :ref:`estimated <estimate-severity>` from the dNBR dataset.
 Usually a raster, but may also be a Polygon or MultiPolygon feature file.
+Also supports using a constant value throughout the watershed.
     * - :confval:`kf`
       - :ref:`Soil KF-factors <kf-factors>`.
 Used to estimate :ref:`likelihoods <likelihoods>` and :ref:`rainfall thresholds <thresholds>`.
 Values should be positive, and the preprocessor will :ref:`convert non-positive <constrain-kf>` values to NoData by default.
 Often a Polygon or MultiPolygon feature file, but may also be a numeric raster.
+Also supports using a constant value throughout the watershed.
     * - :confval:`evt`
       - Existing vegetation type raster.
 Although not required for an assessment, the EVT is used to :ref:`build water, development, and exclusion masks <evt-masks>`, which can improve the design of the stream segment network.
 Usually a raster of classification code integers.